 What is Business Entity Concept?

-The term “Business Entity Concept” states that a business and its owner are two separate entities, and hence their transactions must be recorded separately.
-In other words, only events that affect the business are considered while recording accounting transactions, and the events that are not relevant for the business are not included in the accounting records.
-In the absence of this concept, the business records of various entities would get mixed up, making it tough to distinguish the financial performance of a single business.
+The term “Business Entity Concept” states that a business and its owner are separate entities, so their transactions must be recorded separately.
+In other words, while recording accounting transactions, only events that affect the business are considered, and events that are irrelevant to the business are not included in the accounting records.

-Examples of Business Entity Concept
+Examples of Business Entity Concepts

 Let us look at the following examples to understand the application of the business entity concept: